-In Lower Fifth, we shall study a prescribed theme such as Romans in the countryside or love and marriage.
+In the Lower Fifth, we study a prescribed theme such as Roman Family Life or the City of Rome.
 A wide variety of prose and verse literary extracts explore the theme, complemented by a range of other ancient sources such as paintings, mosaics, sculptures, buildings, and graffiti.
-The examination is open-book.